I spend way too much time on Quora. Does anyone else have this problem?

 All the Balkan countries are cheaper compared to Western countries, but many travelers agree that they saved the most money in the Balkans when they were in BiH.
 The Herzegovina region is where things tend to get extra cheap, which is ironic because this is the part of the country where you have Mostar, as well as BiH’s little sliver of beach real estate in Neum.

 That’s right.
 One of the cheapest places in all of Europe has many world heritage sites, yummy food, great nightlife, hundreds of excursions and tours and a beach resort town.
 When I was in Mostar, I was able to go to brunch, dinner and a night out spending no more than 15 euros a day or less.

 The award for the best country in the Balkans for a super cheap beach vacation experience goes to…

 Yet another picture of beer!
 I’m more of a gin and tonic kind of gal.
 But I kept drinking beer because it was so cheap.
 Here’s one of my favorite photogenic beer spots at restaurant Limani in Sarandë.

-If your idea of a vacation is going to the beach, sipping coctails and cold bears, with a dash of water sports and a chill seaside vibe, then Albania is definitely the cheapest option.
+If your idea of a vacation is going to the beach, sipping coctails and cold beers, with a dash of water sports and a chill seaside vibe, then Albania is definitely the cheapest option.
 The most organized seaside town in Albania is Saranda at the very bottom of the country.
 A taxi to get around should be no more than 5-7 euros.
 You can go to some nice restaurants overlooking the sea with a view of Corfu, Greece just across the way and spend no more than 15 euros.
 It’s easy to walk everywhere as well and take cheap transfers to nearby historical sites like Butrint and slightly calmer beaches like Ksamil.